Unconscious Bias in the Workplace

 The impact of unconscious bias in the workplace

-Although widely recognised that diversity of thought and innovation are key to secure bottom-line results and workplace productivity, our unconscious preferences for people who are like us continues to severely challenge our ability to create these conditions.
+Although widely recognised that diversity of thought and innovation are key to secure bottom-line results and workplace productivity, our unconscious preferences for people who are like us continue to severely challenge our ability to create these conditions.

 In some more severe cases, strong preferential bias of any kind can lead to workplace bullying, unlawful harassment or discrimination putting businesses at high risk of reputational damage and any associated financial costs as issues develop.

-Overcoming unconscious bias and promoting diversity
+Mitigating bias and promoting diversity

 Implicit biases can be hard to address because by their very nature they are unconscious and may be hard to recognise and accept.
-However, promoting a culture of respect for difference encourages diverse ideas to be expressed leading to greater creativity and innovation.
+However, promoting a culture of respect for difference encourages diverse ideas to be expressed, leading to greater creativity and innovation.
 This is important in the workplace but also in the way that businesses respond to customer needs and ultimately strengthen their business brand.

-To eliminate unconscious bias in the workplace, consider the following
+To eliminate unconscious bias in the workplace, consider the following:

-- Monitor each other for unconscious bias and question comments or remarks on cultural or gender stereotypes
+- Monitor each other for unconscious bias and question comments or remarks on cultural or gender stereotypes.

-- Reconsider the rationale behind an initial decision to establish if all facts were considered or if biases have crept in
+- Reconsider the rationale behind an initial decision to establish if all facts were considered or if biases have crept in.

-- Deliberately slow down decision making to reduce the likelihood of a making a snap decision
+- Deliberately slow down decision making to reduce the likelihood of a making a snap decision.

 - Invest in setting up DEI committee to build and maintain processes and enforce cultural behaviours that align with the diversity goals of the company.